 Bodmin Town Museum is free to enter and is a great spot to learn about the ex-county town of Cornwall.
-Here, there are exhibitions on all parts of Bodmin’s history – once you’ve visited the museum, the keep and the jail, you’ll be a Bodmin expert!
+Here, there are exhibitions on all parts of Bodmin’s history, including some natural history exhibits – once you’ve visited the museum, the keep and the jail, you’ll be a Bodmin expert!

 As this is a small, community museum, it is staffed entirely by volunteers and only open for the peak summer period.
 Nonetheless, it’s a great spot to learn about Cornish history, from ancient times up through to the two wars and modern day.

 Bodmin Beacon is hike-able from the town, and it’s a vast grassy nature reserve with epic views over the town and moorland around it.
 It’s most famous for its memorial to Sir Walter Raileigh Gilbert.
-Visit during sunset for some of the best pictures of the memorial and the surrounding view!
+Visit during sunset for some of the best pictures of the memorial and breathtaking views of the town and moors!

 Hole in the Wall